-The types of sleeves range from the simple cap sleeve to elaborate flowing sleeves.
-Adding a sleeve to a garment inevitably changes the style, feel and season of the outfit and from an average day dress to an elaborate ball gown.
+The types of sleeves range from simple cap sleeves to elaborate flowing sleeves.
+Adding a sleeve to a garment inevitably changes the style, feel, and season of the outfit from an average day dress to an elaborate ball gown.
 This article will go through 29 sleeve types, including attached and set-in sleeves.

 Types of Sleeves - Lengths

 The basic sleeve will vary according to its length.

 - Short sleeves between the elbow and the shoulder

 - Cap sleeves just hugging the shoulder cap

 Some types of sleeves suit the longer variety, while others are best suited to short or three-quarter lengths.

 Types of Sleeves - Set in vs Attached

 The types of sleeves may be determined by the cut of the pattern and can be attached or a separate sew-in sleeve.